-▶ Tighten the fixing screws as per the tightening torque: 2 Nm (1.5 lbf ft)
+► Tighten the fixing screws as per the tightening torque: 2 Nm (1.5 lbf ft)

 - 1. Open the housing cover.

 - 2. Remove the display module.

 - 3. Fold open the terminal cover.

 - 4. Setting the write protection (WP) switch on the main electronics module to the ON position enables hardware write protection.

-- ☐ In the Locking status parameter the Hardware locked option is displayed $\Rightarrow$ ☐ 156.
-In addition, on the local display the a-symbol appears in front of the parameters in the header of the operational display and in the navigation view.
+- └ In the Locking status parameter the Hardware locked option is displayed $\rightarrow$ $\square$ 156.
+In addition, on the local display the $\square$ -symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-- A00294 - 5.
-Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection.
+- 5. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - ► No option is displayed in the Locking status parameter → 🗎 156.
+On the local display, the 🖻-symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.